psyho/adam.pohorecki.pl/source/_posts/2013-06-27-ppppp-talk-at-drug.markdown

 I apologize for the quality of the slides, but they were supposed to be more of a discussion starter than means of conveying information.
 Hopefully the ones from a talk I'm giving this month at KRUG will be more useful.

+**EDIT:**

+The [slides and video from my PPPPP presentation at KRUG][new-slides] are already available.
+Check them out if you are interested in learning more about this topic.

 <iframe class="slides" src="/slides/embedder.html#/slides/ppppp-drug/" frameborder="0"></iframe>

 [bogus-talk]: /blog/2013/06/27/bogus-talk-at-drug/
 [rudy]: https://github.com/wrozka
+[new-slides]: /blog/2013/07/15/ppppp-talk-at-krug/